The step by step process on how to become a registered nurse

 I think remaining positive when things

-This is not considered a bachelors degree; there are many programs that market themselves as RN to BSN. (basically taking more classes to receive that bachelor’s title.)
+This is not considered a bachelors degree; many programs market themselves as RN to BSN. (basically, taking more classes to receive that bachelor’s title.)

 The advanced program is typically 2-3 years of accelerated nursing courses!
-After that, individuals will graduate with a Bachelor in Science in Nursing and be able to take the NCLEX.
+After that, individuals will graduate with a Bachelor of Science in Nursing and be able to take the NCLEX.

 Again there are many different ways to become a Nurse and many different routes in the nursing profession!